merzann/english-level-test/README.md

 ### Content
 - The template used for building this project was provided by Code Institute on Github for student projects [p3-template](https://github.com/Code-Institute-Org/p3-template)
 - I would like to thank the Stack Overflow community for pointing me in the right direction when I ran into the scoring issue.
+- a special thanks to my team of critical test users who helped me pinpoint and fix bugs and typos I had missed

 ### Media
 - Reading text: National Geographic Education, Last Updated February 21, 2024, National Geographic Society